Hans Jakob Christoffel von Grimmelshausen: Early life

 Grimmelshausen was born at Gelnhausen.
-At the age of ten he was kidnapped by Hessian soldiery, and in their midst experienced military life in the Thirty Years' War.
-In 1639 he became a regular soldier in the Imperial Army.
-At the latest in the year 1644 he worked as a writer in a regiment's chancellery—from that year on documents by Hans Jakob Christoffel exist.
-At the close of the war, Grimmelshausen entered the service of Franz Egon von Fürstenberg, bishop of Strasbourg.
+At the age of ten, he was kidnapped by Hessian soldiers, and in their midst experienced military life in the Thirty Years' War.
+In 1639, he became a regular soldier in the Imperial Army.
+At the latest, in the year 1644 he worked as a writer in a regiment's chancellery—from that year on documents by Hans Jakob Christoffel exist.
+At the close of the war, Grimmelshausen entered the service of Franz Egon von Fürstenberg, Catholic bishop of Strasbourg.
+Subsequent to the peace, Grimmelshausen converted to Catholicism, although certain accounts indicate that his conversion occurred in the late 1630s.
 In 1665, he was made magistrate (Schultheiß) at Renchen in Baden.
 On obtaining this appointment, he devoted himself to literary pursuits.

 Works

 Grimmelshausen's work is greatly influenced by previous utopian and travel literature, and the Simplicissimus series attained a readership larger than any other seventeenth-century novel.
 Formerly, he was credited with Der fliegende Wandersmann nach dem Mond, a translation from Jean Baudoin's L'Homme dans la Lune, itself a translation of Francis Godwin's The Man in the Moone, but recent scholars have disputed this; he did, however, write an appendix to a 1667 edition of that translation, the basis for that association.
 Der fliegende Wandersman was included in his collected works, though without the appendix.

 In 1668, Grimmelshausen published Der abenteuerliche Simplicissimus, which has been called the greatest German novel of the 17th century.
 For this work he took as his model the picaresque romances of Spain, already to some extent known in Germany.
 Simplicissimus has been interpreted as its author's autobiography; he begins with the childhood of his hero, and describes the latter's adventures amid the stirring scenes of the Thirty Years' War.
 The rustic detail with which these pictures are presented makes the book a valuable document of its time.
 For some, however, the later parts of the book overindulge in allegory, and finally become a Robinson Crusoe story.

-The historian Robert Ergang draws upon Gustav Könnecke's Quellen und Forschungen zur Lebensgeschichte Grimmelshausens to assert that "the events related in the novel Simplicissimus could hardly have been autobiographical since [Grimmelshausen] lived a peaceful existence in quiet towns and villages on the fringe of the Black Forest and that the material he incorporated in his work was not taken from actual experience, but was either borrowed from the past, collected from hearsay, or created by a vivid imagination."

 Among Grimmelshausen's other works, are the so-called Simplicianische Schriften (Simplizianische Schriften):